 Creating the story behind Dickens Holiday Village

-The storyline volunteers spent many hours creating, tweaking and finalizing our Dickens story, bringing you both the "pretty side" of Dickens and the "not so pretty side of Dickens", where children of the Dickens era were needed to work at a young age to help their families financially.
-Enjoy reading the plaque at each scene to learn more about Life during the Dickens Era.
+The storyline volunteers spent hours creating, tweaking and finalizing our Dicken's story, bringing you both the "pretty side" of Dickens and the "not so pretty side of Dickens," where children of the Dicken's era were needed to work at a young age to help their families financially.
+Enjoy reading the plaque at each scene to learn more about life during the Dickens Era.

 Creating Period Pieces

 In January of 2014, the Antioch Chamber publicized the need for Volunteers to create apparel for our Dickens Holiday Village.
-At our first meeting, many women attended to learn what Dickens Holiday Village is and were excited at the thought of being part of the beginning of a new Antioch Event which will continue annually during the Holiday Months.
-Currently in 2018, our Apparel Committee is working on new costumes and refreshing those from past years.
+At our first meeting, many women attended to learn what Dickens Holiday Village is and was excited at the thought of being part of the beginning of a new Antioch event, which would continue annually during the holiday months.
+Currently, in 2018, our Apparel Committee is working on new costumes and refreshing those from past years.

-The Apparel Committee worked at their homes throughout the year creating capes, skirts, purses, shawls, etc. Each month they met and reviewed their progress and worked closely with the storyline committee to make sure they had accurate apparel for the characters.
+The Apparel Committee worked at their homes throughout the year creating capes, skirts, purses, shawls, etc. Each month they met and reviewed their progress and worked closely with the Storyline Committee to make sure they had accurate apparel for the characters.
 The Lakes Region Historical Society Director consulted with the Apparel Committee to bring us an 1850's era of apparel.
-In 2017 the apparel committee is hard at work creating appropriate clothing for the all the Dickens Characters that will be on display this year.
+Year after year, the Committee remains committed to keeping the characters donned in period-accurate, well-maintained pieces throughout the holiday season.

 The Artists behind Dickens

 Imagine having to create a Dickens Character Head that is pleasing to the eye and can withstand 60+ days of fall and winter weather!
 That is the task of our Art Committee.
-Fortunately Antioch is blessed by having numerous Artists in our Community, most members of the Antioch Fine Arts Foundation.
-What seemed like a herculean task was enjoyable for our Artists.
-In 2018 the Dickens Art Committee will create more artistic heads to increase our total of Dickens Characters in 2018!
+Fortunately, Antioch is blessed by having numerous artists in our Community, most members of the Antioch Fine Arts Foundation.
+What seemed like a herculean task was enjoyable for our artists.
+In 2018, the Dickens Art Committee created more artistic heads to increase our total Dicken's characters!

 The Mannequin Men

-The PM&L Theatre graciously shares their volunteers who build sets to help with this much needed assistance in coming up with a design for our mannequins and the building of them.
-Set designers created mannequins that were posable and could represent women and children.
-These volunteers and others from the community are the "Men behind the Mannequins".
+The PM&L Theatre graciously shares their volunteers who build sets to help with this much-needed assistance in coming up with a design for our mannequins and the building of them.
+Set designers created mannequins that were poseable and could represent men, women, and children.
+These volunteers and others from the community are the "men behind the Mannequins."

 The list of construction help seems endless.
 Without the volunteer help, Antioch would not enjoy Dickens.